All Entries must be submitted online through Encore’s registration portal.

 Encore does not accept business or personal checks.

-1. All fees must be paid by credit card, E-Check, cashiers check, money order or wire transfer.
+1. All fees must be paid by credit card, cashiers check, or money order.
 Please contact the Encore office if you wish to pay via wire transfer.

 All studio registrations must include payment.